mamaz/unit-testing/PITCHME.md

 ## So?

-I like to:
+(I think) It is better to:

+- Design high level architecture.
-- Design scenarios.
+- Design user scenarios.
 - Define test cases.
 - Define interface and dependencies.
+- Write the codes.
-- Write the codes
+- Write the tests based on test cases.

-more.
+- Run tests.

 +++